the-virus-of-doom/twitch-sam/readme.md

 * basic html page setup for use in OBS
   * greenscreen with text that pops up when channel points are redeemed
   * logging to page as a start?

+## Notes from 2022-09-20

+Tried to get twitch integration going.
+Instead spent most of the time reading documentation for webpack as a potential solution to transpile multiple .js files to prevent some of the weird `import` issues.

+This only somewhat worked.